 Welcome to the Keweenaw Mountain Lodge.
 It is our pleasure to have you stay with us during your visit to the Keweenaw.
 The Keweenaw is a wonderful place to visit, accommodating all types of outdoor adventurers.
 Take advantage of the great outdoors here at the lodge with a round of golf, a leisurely hike or a ride on the trails during our Spring, Summer and Fall season.
 Try out the snow shoeing and cross country skiing trails during our beautiful winter season.
-Enjoy a nice meal from the lodge restaurant or a delicious speciality coffee from our Little Cabin Cafe.
+Enjoy a nice meal from the lodge restaurant or a delicious specialty coffee from our Little Cabin Cafe.
 With beautiful views of Brockway Mountain and a short distance to Lake Superior, there’s always fun to be had by all.

 The entire team here at the Keweenaw Mountain Lodge would like to extend a warm welcome to you and hope your stay with us is fun, joyous and adventuresome.